 Each Tuesday in January our Director of Nutrition, Rachel Spencer, RD, will host a class on an aspect of Cancer Nutrition.
 This week’s session discussed nutritional management of cancer treatment-related symptoms – below is a summary of what she discussed.

 Treatment-related symptoms can present in a wide variety of ways.
-Symptoms severity may change if you are getting chemotherapy, radiation, or immunotherapy.
+Symptoms severity may change if you are getting chemotherapy, radiation, or immunotherapy – providing cancer support will change depending on the modality.
 Chemotherapy targets disrupt cell division, targeting rapidly growing cancer cells but also affect other rapidly dividing cells in your body.
 These include those in your mouth and GI tract, your bone marrow and your hair.
 Radiation is more targeted, and side effects are typically seen in the tissues and organs close to where radiation is delivered.
 Immunotherapy and other targeted therapies have similar side effects to chemotherapy and radiation.
 Your team will discuss possible side effects with you, so you can be prepared for any dietary changes you may need to make.

 Loss of appetite and early satiety can be a side effect of treatment, fatigue, depression or physically caused by the cancer itself.
 Regardless of what the cause is, the recommendations are the same.
 Sitting down to large meal can be overwhelming when you aren’t hungry, so it is helpful to eat smaller, more frequent meals or snacks, perhaps 6-8 a day.
 These should be balanced with a carbohydrate, protein, fat and fruit or veggie – for example: a piece of toast with peanut butter and banana slices, cheese and crackers with baby carrots, mac and cheese with broccoli.
 It can also be helpful to add extra sauces, butter, cheese or gravy to dishes to make sure each bite is as calorically dense as possible.